LunarG/gfxreconstruct/BUILD.md

 * Git
 * CMake
 * X11 + XCB and/or Wayland development libraries
+* clang-format package

+The following optional packages are also recommneded:
+* clang-tidy package

 ##### Ubuntu
 On Ubuntu, the required packages can be installed with the following